- With ECB in the rearview mirror, growth and politics will drive euro currency trading

 Inflation news disappoints, but its trajectory may be changing

-Unlike growth numbers, inflation data remains disappointing.
+Unlike growth numbers, inflation data remains disappointing - and this does have an impact on forex trading.
 Looking at year-over-year figures, the first estimate of October headline inflation is 1.4% while core inflation is 0.9%.
 Both figures came in below consensus (1.5% and 1.1% respectively), suggesting that inflation continues on a decelerating path despite the ongoing acceleration in growth rates.
 While the results missed estimates, the silver lining is that headline inflation is turning a corner.
 After decelerating down to 1.1% in September, an acceleration to 1.4% may be a sign of things to come.
 Given our bullish outlook on future inflation as a result of rising crude oil prices, our view is that today’s deflation fears may be unwarranted.
-If growth and inflation accelerate in tandem in Q4 2017, the outlook for the euro based on economic fundamentals is bullish.
+If growth and inflation accelerate in tandem in Q4 2017, the euro currency outlook based on economic fundamentals is bullish.
 An overview of annualized Eurozone inflation rates, by month, is shown below:

 Turning a corner?
 Headline inflation changes its trajectory

-Economic data helping the euro trading forecast, but politics mostly a negative
+Economic data helping the euro trading forecast, but political news mostly negative

 While Merkel had shown signs of agreeing with Macron’s vision for Europe prior to the national elections, this is no longer the case today.
 After the CDU/CSU party lost ground to the far-right AfD party, Merkel will have to form a coalition government in order to remain in power.
 Reuters is reporting that coalition negotiations between CDU/CSU, the Free Democrats (FDP) and the Greens have been challenging.
 Given the FDP’s right-wing credentials, the party is particularly allergic to demands from the Green party to allow family reunification for refugees settled in Germany.
 More relevant to the euro forecast, the FDP is also firmly opposed to any closer budget or fiscal ties with other Eurozone members.